All Episodes

 Imagine that you're a juror, people watching your show from around the country.

-Imagine that they're a juror, and the judge comes into the courtroom and says, Look, I've been in consultation with the defendant.
+Imagine that they're a juror and the judge comes into the courtroom and says, look, I've been in consultation with the defendant.

-I'm working hand in hand with the defendant, uh, and we've agreed that I'm not going to allow the prosecution to call any witnesses, and I'm not going to allow the prosecution to show you any documents.
+And we've agreed that I'm not going to allow the prosecution to call any witnesses.

-Uh I will only allow the prosecution to read the cold transcripts from the grand jury.
+I will only allow the prosecution to read the cold transcripts from the grand jury.

-Uh no jurors ever heard that kind of a thing from a judge because it would be absurd.
+No juror has ever heard that kind of a thing from a judge because it would be absurd.

-Uh it would be a mockery of a trial, not a trial.
+It would be a mockery of a trial, not a trial.

 But that is what Senator McConnell to date is proposing.

-And I don't think it's true to the oath the senators have taken to be impartial administers of justice.
+But that's not what the American people want, and I don't think it's true to the oath the senators have taken to be impartial administers of justice.

-Uh if the Senate decides if Senator McConnell prevails and there are no witnesses, it will be the first impeachment trial in history that goes to conclusion without witnesses.
+If the Senate decides if Senator McConnell prevails and there are no witnesses, it will be the first impeachment trial in history that goes to conclusion without witnesses.

 And if the senators don't give the country a fair trial, one that's fair to the president, but also fair to the American people, the senators will be held accountable.